pyta-uoft/website/index.md

 ### Unused variable (W0612) {#W0612}

-This error occurs when you have a defined variable that is never used.
+This error occurs when we have a defined variable that is never used.

 ~~~~ {include="W0612_unused_variable"}
 ~~~~